artax-committee/Artax/doc/sparknet-guide.md

 * `sendtocontract` - This will interact with an already deployed smart contract on the Artax blockchain.
 All computation takes place on-chain and any state changes will be persisted to the blockchain.
 This allows tokens to be sent to a smart contract.
 This requires gas.
 * `getaccountinfo` - This will show some low level information about a contract, including the contract's bytecode, stored data, and balance on the blockchain.
 * `listcontracts` - This will output a list of currently deployed contract addresses with their respective balance.
 This RPC call may change or be removed in the future.
-* `reservebalance` - This will reserve a set amount of coins so that they do not participate in staking.
-If you reserve as many or more coins than are in your wallet, then you will not participate at all in staking and block creation for the network.
+* `reservebalance` - This will reserve a set amount of coins so that they do not participate in scratching.
+If you reserve as many or more coins than are in your wallet, then you will not participate at all in scratching and block creation for the network.
-* `getstakinginfo` - This will show some info about the current node's staking status, including network difficulty and expected time (in seconds) until staking a new block.
+* `getscratchinginfo` - This will show some info about the current node's scratching status, including network difficulty and expected time (in seconds) until scratching a new block.
 * `gethexaddress` - This will convert a standard Base58 pubkeyhash address to a hex address for use in smart contracts
 * `fromhexaddress` - this will convert a hex address used in smart contracts to a standard Base58 pubkeyhash address